John Quigley (politician): Politics

 In 2007, his life membership of the Western Australian Police Union was withdrawn after his parliamentary attack on police involved with the Andrew Mallard case, where he named a former undercover policeman who had a role in Mallard's unjust conviction.
 He planned to melt down his life membership badge, have it made into a tiepin with the words Veritas Vincit— "Truth Conquers", the motto of the school he attended—and present it to Mallard.

 In 2008, Quigley and two other MPs were cleared by the Corruption and Crime Commission in relation to allegations of dealings with lobbyist Brian Burke.
 Burke approached the MPs in order to launch a parliamentary enquiry that would favour one of his associates.

 In 2011, he was accused of bringing the legal profession into disrepute, a charge stemming from his campaign to expose the wrongful jailing of Andrew Mallard for murder, to which he replied "...if you take on corrupt police you will be pursued and they will try and destroy you."
 In November 2011 Quigley was fined $3000 by the State Administrative Tribunal for professional misconduct, again in relation to his successful campaign against police in the Mallard case.

 As Minister for Electoral Affairs since the 2021 election, Quigley has been overseeing potential reforms to the voting system for the Western Australian Legislative Council.
 In April 2021, he formed a panel to examine potential reform of that voting system.
 The panel was led by former Governor of Western Australia Malcolm McCusker, and consisted of four electoral and constitutional law experts.

+Attorney-General of Western Australia

+From April 2009 to March 2017, Quigley was the Shadow Attorney-General.
+He became the WA Attorney-General on 16 March 2017.
+In February 2024, Quigley announced he would step down as Attorney-General and as the MP for Butler at the 2025 state election.